 If it was decided that everyone would gather at your place for Thanksgiving, don’t let your sister-in-law or brother-in-law change that plan just because “they really would love to host the dinner”.
 If you had planned to go attend your spouse’s second cousin’s wedding, honor that promise.
 These small examples of boundaries with in-laws go a long way in driving home the point that you honor your side of the bargain and hold your own if others try to walk all over your plans.

 Likewise, explicitly but politely mention that unannounced visits aren’t something you or your spouse like if that’s something you feel strongly about.
 Don’t wait years when you are fed up with the visits to tell them.
 Springing the truth on them after years will make them think you don’t like them anymore.
 On the other hand, stating your expectations clearly sends out the message that you mean business.

 6. Get to know them

 Like really get to know them.
-If they have a favorite movie that makes them cry, or if they did wild stuff when they were young – stuff like that.
-Though they might not be as handy as knowing the gajar ka halwa recipe that your MIL clearly doesn’t want you to know, getting to know them well will bring you guys closer together.
+If they have a favorite movie that makes them cry or if they did wild stuff when they were young – stuff like that.
+Though they might not be as handy as knowing the secret family recipe for Thanksgiving turkey or eggnog, getting to know them well will bring you guys closer together.

 7. Don’t try to control the children in front of them

 So, if grandpa wants to take them to the amusement park and the movies four days in a row, let him.
 The kids will grow fonder of the in-laws and why shouldn’t they?
 Grandparents are the best people in the world for them and you don’t want to seem like the bad guy who doesn’t let them have fun, do you?

-Related reading: My Mother-In-Law Manipulates My Husband and He Has Become Aloof
+Related Reading: My Mother-In-Law Manipulates My Husband and He Has Become Aloof

 8. Don’t take it personally